 I think our new solution will make all the dreams of banking employees come true!

 Until this project phase, ITTI Digital had a very fragmented vision of their banking back-office solution; they viewed it as “separate modules.”
 It is common in the banking industry to think this way, but, from the user's perspective, the banking employees don't care how many and what kind of modules the solution has; they see it as one continuous flow.
-Realizing this can bring significant power to a product team, because now they are able to match business goals and user needs in an appropriate way through digital technology.
+Realizing this can bring significant power to a product team driving customer experience transformation in financial services, because now they are able to match business goals and user needs in an appropriate way through digital technology.

 At the end of the user journey mapping process, Hector admitted: